 It is not unusual for health insurance companies to exclude motorcycle injuries from what they cover.
-If you don’t have any coverage and are at fault in an accident, you could be stuck with the bill.
+You could be stuck with the bill if you don’t have any coverage and are at fault in an accident.

-MedPay is optional in most states, but it covers reasonable medical expenses if an accident occurs.
+MedPay is optional in most states but covers reasonable medical expenses if an accident occurs.
 This coverage doesn’t care who is at fault, so anyone who wants to protect themselves while riding should consider this option.